Myristicin: Pharmacology

+Pharmacodynamics

-Myristicin is additionally known to be a weak inhibitor of monoamine oxidase (MAO), an enzyme in humans that metabolizes neurotransmitters (for example, serotonin, dopamine, epinephrine, and norepinephrine).
+Myristicin interferes with multiple signaling pathways and enzyme processes in the body.
+It is known to be a weak inhibitor of monoamine oxidase (MAO), an enzyme in humans that metabolizes neurotransmitters (for example, serotonin, dopamine, epinephrine, and norepinephrine).
 It lacks the basic nitrogen atom that is typical of monoamine oxidase inhibitors (MAOIs), potentially explaining a weaker inhibitory effect.

 While smaller concentrations of MAOIs may not cause problems, there are additional warnings regarding drug interactions.
 Those taking antidepressants that are MAOIs (such as phenelzine, isocarboxazid, tranylcypromine or selegiline) or taking selective serotonin reuptake inhibiting (SSRI) antidepressants should avoid essential oils rich in myristicin, such as that of nutmeg and anise.

+Myristicin does not produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.